ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

   - Contains “Word”.
   - Has prefix or suffix.

-After choosing the desired condition, the user will have to write the desired value in the empty box and press the “Add” button shown in illustration 37.
+After choosing the desired condition, the user will have to write the desired value in the empty box and press the **Add** button shown in illustration 37.

-By clicking the button “Clear” the user will be able to delete the current filter that is being created.
+By clicking the button **Clear** the user will be able to delete the current filter that is being created.
 In order to delete an existing filter, the user should click the bin icon.
-Furthermore, to delete all the existing filters, the “Clear all” button in illustration 38 should be pressed.
+Furthermore, to delete all the existing filters, the **Clear all** button in illustration 38 should be pressed.

 [Top](#user-manual)